Skip to main content

 "I suppose it is tempting, if the only tool you have is a hammer, to treat everything as if it were a nail." - Abraham Maslow, Toward a Psychology of Being

-Having chosen a dependency, whether or not you end up in a more favourable position risk-wise is going to depend heavily on the quality of the execution and the skill of the implementor.
+Having chosen a dependency, whether or not you end up in a more favourable position risk-wise is going to depend heavily on the quality of the execution and the skill of the implementer.
 With software dependencies we often have to live with the decisions we make for a long time: choosing the software dependency is far easier than changing it later.

 Let's take a closer look at this problem in the section on Boundary Risk.
 But first, lets looks at processes.